 Port of Seattle

-PROTEC17 Airport Duty Managers (ADMs) oversee the operation of the terminal and airfield facilities to ensure that the airport operates safely, efficiently, and in compliance with all local, state, and federal regulations.
+PROTEC17 represents Airport Duty Managers (ADMs) who oversee the operation of the terminal and airfield facilities to ensure that the airport operates safely, efficiently, and in compliance with all local, state, and federal regulations.
 This highly visible representative of airport operations is the primary point‐of‐contact for information regarding safety, security, emergencies, compliance, construction, airlines, passengers, renters, and airport neighbors.

 Congratulations on your first union contract!